Since 1998, the ROTRF has funded 278 projects with almost 54 million Swiss francs (over 59 million US$).

-Geographical distribution of the applicants who submitted Letters of Intent (LOI) during the first twenty-seven ROTRF funding cycles.
+Geographical distribution of the applicants who submitted Letters of Intent (LOI) during the first twenty-eight ROTRF funding cycles.
 The total number of LOIs submitted per cycle is shown in brackets.

 Details of each funding year >>

-Geographical distribution of the applicants who were awarded ROTRF grants during the first twenty-seven ROTRF funding cycles.
+Geographical distribution of the applicants who were awarded ROTRF grants during the first twenty-eight ROTRF funding cycles.
 The total number of grants awarded per cycle is shown in brackets.

 Details of the grant awards >>